NEW LINE SEEKS DIVERSE CASTS

 REHEARSALS

-Rehearsals begin in August for our production in October; they begin in early January for our production in March; and they begin in early April for our production in June.
+Rehearsals begin in early August for ZM, running in October; rehearsals begin in October for HEROES & VILLAINS, running Jan.
+8-9 only; rehearsals begin in early January for OF THEE I SING, running in March; and rehearsals begin in early April for HAIR, running in June.

 NEW LINE'S 18-MONTH RULE